ElvisCuiHan/scGTM/README.md

 - `gene.start`: Index of the first gene to fit.
 - `gene.end`: Index of the last gene to fit.

-In the `scGTM.py` file, we can modify the arguments to let the model outputs user-defined colors.
+In the `scGTM.py` file (and the other two), we can modify the arguments to let the model outputs user-defined colors.

 - `plot_args`: A dictionary with keys *color* and *cmap*. *color* is a 4x1 vector and *cmap* is a string.
 For example:
 ```python